jaywayawyaj/CV/README.md

 #### Sandown High School

 - A levels: 3 B's in History, Sociology and Theatre Studies
-- Took part in various international projects working on theatre and communication
+- Took part in various international projects working on theatre, diversity and communication

 <h2 align="center">Other qualifications</h2>